marmelab/react-admin/docs/ListTutorial.md

 );
 ```

-Now compare this code snippet with the first snippet in this page: it's much shorter, and more expressive!
 By encapsulating common CRUD logic, react-admin reduces the amount of code you need to write, and lets you focus on the business logic.
 As you've seen with the List controller and context, there is no magic: it's just standard React hooks and components designed for B2B apps and web developers with deadlines.

 ## `<ListGuesser>`: Zero-Configuration List